ibm-cloud-docs/resiliency/zero_downtime.md

 | Transit Gateway  \n [Transit Gateway API](/apidocs/transit-gateway) | Transit Gateway service control plane enables to  \n * create, update, view, and delete transit gateways to connect VPCs together or with classic infrastructure networks.  \n * attach, detach connections to VPCs or classic infrastructure networks to multiple local gateways and a single global gateway. | * us-south  \n * us-east | Primary/Secondary |
 | Direct Link  \n [Direct Link API](/apidocs/direct_link) | Direct Link service control plane enables to  \n * create, update, view, and delete direct links to connect VPCs or classic infrastructure networks with on-premises networks.  \n * attach, detach connections to on-premises networks to direct links. \n * configure import and export filters for a direct link. | * us-south  \n * us-east | Primary/Secondary |
 | Cloud Object Storage Provisioning | Cloud Object Storage service control plane enables to  \n * create or delete a new Cloud Object Storage bucket with a unique global name in a region.  \n NOTE: All other control plane APIs on Cloud Object Storage buckets are hosted in the same region or geography as the chose region or geography for each Cloud Object Storage bucket. | * us-south  \n * us-east | Primary/Secondary |
- {: caption="Table 2.
-Services with global control planes" caption-side="bottom"}
+ {: caption="Services with global control planes" caption-side="bottom"}

 For more information about the specific options for best practices when you use platform services for high availability, refer to the following documentation.